-203.432.4449 (business hours) http://provost.yale.edu/uwc

-The University-Wide Committee on Sexual Misconduct (UWC) is an internal disciplinary board for complaints of sexual misconduct available to students, faculty, and staff across the University, as described in the committee's procedures.
-The UWC provides an accessible, representative, and trained body to fairly and expeditiously address formal and informal complaints of sexual misconduct.
-UWC members can answer informal inquiries about procedures and the University definition of sexual misconduct.
-Operated from the Provost's Office, the UWC is comprised of faculty, administrative, and student representatives from across the University.
-In cases where formal resolution is sought, investigations are conducted by professional, independent fact finders.
+203.432.4449 Office hours: 9 a.m.-5 p.m., M-F http://provost.yale.edu/uwc an accessible, representative, and trained body to fairly and expeditiously address formal complaints of sexual misconduct.
+UWC members can answer inquiries about procedures and the University definition of sexual misconduct.
+The UWC is comprised of faculty, administrative, and student representatives from across the University.
+In UWC cases, investigations are conducted by professional, independent fact finders.